 - A U.S. financial institution, in multiple antitrust investigations being conducted by authorities in the U.S. and Europe;

 - A U.S. financial institution, in a federal grand jury investigation of its global compliance with Bank Secrecy Act/anti-money laundering requirements; and

 - A bank in connection with sales practices and incentive compensation related issues.

 Susanna served as articles editor of the Columbia Law Review and was a Harlan Fiske Stone Scholar.
 She is an adjunct lecturer in law at Columbia Law School and currently teaches a course in trial practice.
 Susanna was named a Law360 Banking MVP in 2018, and in 2010 she was selected to Law360’s list of 10 Securities Lawyers Under 50 to watch.
-Susanna was ranked by Chambers USA 2018 in the Litigation: Securities (NY) category and was named a “Litigation Star (US)” and “Local Litigation Star (NY)” by Benchmark Litigation.
-In 2018, she was also recognized by Lawdragon in its list of 31 “Legends” and she was included in its list of “500 Leading Lawyers.”
-Susanna was recommended by The Legal 500 US 2018 in the “Securities Litigation: Defense” category.
+Susanna was ranked by Chambers USA 2022 in the Litigation: Securities (NY) category and was named a “Litigation Star (US)” and “Local Litigation Star (NY)” by Benchmark Litigation.
+In 2018, she was also recognized by Lawdragon in its list of 31 “Legends” and she has been included in its list of “500 Leading Lawyers” for over a decade.
+Susanna was recommended by The Legal 500 US 2021 in the “Securities Litigation: Defense” category.
 She was also recognized in the 2019 edition of Best Lawyers for her work in commercial litigation.
-In 2017, she was named to Benchmark Litigation’s Top 250 Women in Litigation and in 2016, Susanna was recognized by Law360 as one of “The 25 Most Influential Women in Securities Law.”
+Since 2017, she has been named to Benchmark Litigation’s Top 250 Women in Litigation and in 2016, Susanna was recognized by Law360 as one of “The 25 Most Influential Women in Securities Law.”